yeah/hassio-addons/README.md

 ## How it works

-A folder named `homegear/` will be added to the `/config` directory of your Hassio installation. `/config` is where all you other Home Assistant config files live as well.
+A folder named `homegear/` will be added to the `/config` directory of your Hassio installation. `/config` is where all your other Home Assistant config files live as well.
 You can [access it via Samba](https://home-assistant.io/addons/samba/) for example. `/config/homegear` corresponds to `/etc/homegear` in Homegear.
 You will need to add your configuration according to the [Homegear docs](https://doc.homegear.eu/data/homegear/configuration.html).

 Homegear usually stores its database and other variable data in `/var/lib/homegear`.
 This directory will be mapped to `/share/homegear/lib` in Hassio. **It is advisable to perform backups of this folder!**